HomeResource Hub

 How much does an Environmental Health and Safety Manager make in Boston, MA? #capitalonepartner

 How to get into it: Start with a bachelor’s or master’s degree in public health, health science, or a related field.
-We interviewed an environmental and safety manager making $90,000 a year who started with getting a master’s degree, internships, and certifications to move up in his role.
+We interviewed an environmental and safety manager in the video below making $90,000 a year who started with getting a master’s degree, internships, and certifications to move up in his role.
 Certifications he took included Associate Safety Professionals and Certified Safety Professionals.

 Get started with these courses and programs: